ietf-wg-schc/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

   If the CoAP field in question is specifically a CoAP option, then X has the format "option(N)", where N is the option number of the CoAP option.
 The value N is taken from the "Number" column of the corresponding entry in the "CoAP Option Numbers" IANA registry {{CoAP.Option.Numbers}}.

-  This identifier must have a corresponding item or set of items in the YANG data model for the CoAP field or subfield associated with this entry, as specified in {{Section 6 of RFC9363}} or in {{sec-yang-module}} of {{&SELF}}.
+  Within the YANG data model originally specified in {{Section 6 of RFC9363}}, this identifier must have a corresponding item or set of items for the CoAP field or subfield associated with this entry.

 * Description: a short description of the CoAP field or subfield associated with this entry, together with public references to the resources that define it.